GSA/openacr/docs/CLI.md

 - tests/examples/catalog-missing-chapters.yaml: No chapters.
 - tests/examples/catalog-different-components.yaml: Has different components to test how a previous valid OPAT is invalid and vice-versa.
 - tests/examples/valid.markdown: Is a custom output markdown file of the OPAT after it has been validated.
+- output/drupal-9.markdown: Generates markdown output of the Drupal 9 OPAT.

 ## Schemas